 First Steps after Identifying a Spouse’s Alcohol Use Disorder

-Once you have identified that your spouse is an alcoholic.
-Recovery is a long process that begins with one critical step: detox.
-When your spouse needs detox from alcohol, starting the process at home can be a significant risk.
+Once you have identified that your spouse is an alcoholic, recovery is a long process that begins with one critical step: detox.
+It’s important that you know the risk of medical detox at home.
 Even the most supportive family is not equipped to minimize the medical risks associated with alcohol withdrawal.
 It’s essential to find a facility that provides a medical detox so symptoms can be monitored and managed round-the-clock.